ledahu05/streams/README.md

 The project is divided in three parts:
 - a streaming server
 - a backend server who has the knowledge about what is currently streamed
-- a webapp used to interact with channels.
+- a webapp used to allow anonymous and logged in users to interact with channels.